FileNet ECM Administration

 - Users forgot that windows contained unsaved data.

-- Users pace of work slowed when dealing with the windows.
+- Users work slowed when dealing with the windows.

 Every object in the system was jammed into one of these windows, resulting in a cluttered and confusing experience.